Brown Butter Blondies

 Beat it together until the mixture turns creamy and light in color, then add vanilla extract:

-For the dry ingredients, combine flour, baking powder, and salt:
+For the dry ingredients, combine all purpose flour, baking powder, and salt in a medium bowl:

-Whisk to combine the dry ingredients, then add them to the wet:
+Whisk to combine the dry ingredients, then add the flour mixture to the wet ingredients:

-When the flour has almost disappeared into the wet ingredients, stop and add some chopped walnuts:
+When the flour has almost disappeared into the wet ingredients, stop and add some chopped walnuts to the blondie batter:

 Finish mixing the walnuts in (I do it by hand, so I don’t overstir), then spread the batter out into an 8×8 dish:

-Bake the blondies for about 35-40 minutes until golden, and a toothpick inserted into the center comes out clean.
+Bake the blondies for about 35-40 minutes until golden brown with crispy edges.
+A toothpick inserted into the center should come out clean.

-The blondies freeze well and are great for bake sales, potlucks, or whenever you need a dessert that travels nicely.
+The brown butter blondies freeze well and are great for bake sales, potlucks, or whenever you need a dessert that travels nicely.
 Enjoy!

-- Can you freeze blondies?
 Yes, they freeze beautifully for 2 months!
-Make sure they’re sealed in a bag or container so they don’t dry out.
+Make sure they’re sealed in a bag or airtight container so they don’t dry out.

-- Are blondies the same as brownies without cocoa?
 They’re definitely similar in terms of texture, though the flavor is very different.
+Some people call these blonde brownies, but they’re more like a thick cookie bar.

 Brown Butter Blondies